sidney-eliot/3d-artists-handbook/README.md

-# Visit the 3D Artists Handbook
+# Visit the 3D Artist's Handbook
 https://epicrex.github.io/3d-artists-handbook<br>

 I'm happy to hear any feedback and requests on things to improve or add, just message me on discord, username: epicrex